(Published on Oct 7, 2011)

-Now, I can’t claim to know much about Steve Jobs nor do I make a point to follow any updates about him, Apple, iPod, iPhone or any of the “i” products.
-I do not use any Apple products (not at the moment).
-I’m largely disinterested when it comes to technology news and developments, preferring to focus on development of our consciousness vs. tangible goods, and hence my work at PE.
+Now I can’t claim to know much about Steve Jobs nor do I make a point to follow any updates about him, Apple, iPod, iPhone or other Apple products.
+I do not use any Apple products (not now anyway).
+I’m largely disinterested when it comes to tech devices, preferring to focus on the development of our consciousness rather than tangible goods, and hence my work at PE.

-But from whatever I know about him, he struck me as an incredible leader and game changer – someone whom I regard *and* look up to as an inspirational figure in living a life of highest excellence.
-If you have read the other articles here at PE, you’d know I frequently cite Steve Jobs as an symbol of excellence and success.
+But from what I know about him, Steve Jobs strikes me as an incredible game changer — someone whom I look up to as an inspirational figure living a life of excellence.
+If you have read my articles at PE, you’d know I sometimes cite Steve Jobs as an symbol of excellence.
 Steve Jobs had repeatedly proven that limitations are in our mind, and it’s a matter of challenging them to achieve our dreams.

-Given his impact in our lives, be it his work in the personal computers (Apple, Macintosh), mobile phones (iPhone), mp3 players (iPod), music distribution (iTunes), tablet computers (iPad) and animation (Pixar), I thought Steve deserved a tribute post at PE.
-Even though I don’t use any Apple products, Steve (and his team) has undoubtedly made it much easier for people to work, live, and play, with his creations.
+Given his impact on our lives, be it his work in the personal computers (Apple, Macintosh), mobile phones (iPhone), mp3 players (iPod), music distribution (iTunes), tablet computers (iPad), or animation (Pixar), I thought Steve deserves a tribute post at PE.
+Even though I don’t use any Apple products, Steve and his team have made it easier for people to work, live, and play with his innovations.

-This is not something I normally do (writing tribute posts or posts about people for that matter), but Steve has been a true role model to many, in terms of how he lived his life and pursued his dreams – something which many may not be aware of.
-We may know him as the man behind Apple/iPhone/iPad/etc, but there is much more to Steve Jobs than being just the leader of one of the world’s most valued companies.
+This is not something I normally do, but Steve has been a role model to many in terms of how he lived his life and pursued his dreams.
+We may know him as the man behind Apple/iPhone/iPad/etc, but there is much more to him than being the leader of one of the world’s most valued companies.

-If you’re neutral to Steve Jobs or not a fan of Steve, that’s fine – for what it’s worth, I’m largely neutral to Steve Jobs and uninvolved with his life’s work (as I mentioned above), and see myself more as someone who distantly respects him as an individual, visionary and game changer.
-Don’t let your neutrality or bias stop you from learning important (personal development) lessons from this man.
+If you’re neutral to Steve Jobs or not a fan of his, that’s fine — for what it’s worth, I’m largely neutral to Steve Jobs and uninvolved with his life’s work (as mentioned above).
+I see myself more as someone who distantly respects him as an individual, visionary, and game changer.
+Don’t let your neutrality or bias stop you from learning important life lessons from this man.

 As you read this post, think about how you can apply the lessons to yourself.
-Don’t just read this post and nod away at each point, then forget about everything you’ve read minutes later.
-That’ll truly be an incredible shame for yourself.
+Don’t just read this post, nod, and then forget about everything you’ve read minutes later.
+That’ll be a real shame for yourself.
 Steve was born a regular person just like any of us, not given anything more or less in terms of his life.
-At the end of the day, it was how he led his life that made it different from everyone else.
+At the end of the day, it is how he led his life that made it different from everyone else.